tushar-sharma/prep-coding/aws/AWSQuestions.md

 3. **ECS Task Definition:** specifies application container image version and environment considerations

 4. **ECS Service:** specifies how task definition will be deployed onto underlying compute resources

+5. **What is a cold start?**

+A latency experienced when you trigger a function.